-In Australia, under the Work Health and Safety Act 2011, the employers must minimise the risk to any psychological threats or safety within the organisation.
+In Australia, under the Work Health and Safety Act 2011, employers must minimize the risk of any psychological threats or safety within the organization.
 The psychological hazards cause stress, generally when a work-related demand exceeds the ability to cope.

 Safe Work Australia estimates that the stress factor costs more than $10 billion a year for Australian companies.